This post may contain affiliate links. Please read our disclosure policy.

 Check out my Latest Recipes:

-- One-Pot Sausage and Rice Skillet
+- Shrimp and Crab Fried Rice

 This isn’t your average chili.
 The Italian sausage adds a savory richness, the fennel seeds bring a mild licorice note, and the smoked paprika adds a beautiful depth that makes every bite deliciously complex.
 Plus, with the 15-bean blend, you’re getting a variety of textures and flavors—not to mention a healthy dose of fiber, protein, and vitamins in every bowl.
 It’s filling, satisfying, and just as delicious the next day (if there’s any left!).